 I can honestly say that out of all of the locations that I have ever stalked in my entire life, the subject of today’s post is hands down the most perplexing and mind-boggling!
 Last week, when I called up Mike, from MovieShotsLA, to tell him that Geoff, from the 90210locations website, had tracked down the residence belonging to Donna Martin (aka Tori Spelling) during Season One of Beverly Hills, 90210, he fell silent with shock.
 As it turns out there is another very famous, or perhaps very infamous, property located just up the road from Donna’s house and it is a property that Mike has actually been to countless times in the past.
 He then proceeded to tell me about the Los Feliz “Murder House”, or “Murder Mansion” as it is also sometimes called, which I had never before heard of.
 And, let me tell you, once Mike filled me in on the story of the home I was literally up ALL NIGHT reading articles on the subject and I also immediately ran right out to see the place in person the very next day.
-And while I usually keep the postings on this blog of a more positive nature, this was one location that, while morbid, I just HAD to write about.

 The story – and it is absolutely fascinating – is as follows . . .
 On the night of December 6, 1959, Dr. Harold Perelson, a wealthy Inglewood heart specialist, bludgeoned his wife, Lillian, to death with a ball-peen hammer and severely beat his 18-year-old daughter, Judye, while his other two children slept soundly in their bedrooms.
 Judye survived the beating and ran down the hillside to a neighbor’s home at 2471 Glendower Place to call for help.
 In the meantime, the two younger children awoke and asked their father about the screaming.
 Harold told them that they had been having a nightmare and to go back to sleep.
 He then drank a glass of poison, killing himself instantly.
 The police arrived shortly thereafter and took all three Perelson children into custody.
 The mansion was locked up and the children were sent to live with relatives back east.
 The motive behind the brutal murder/suicide was never completely known, although some speculate that the Perelsons were in financial trouble.
 But here’s where the story gets weird.